NunoEdgarGub1/riemann-zeta/README.md

 Zeta connects to Electrum servers, retrieves Bitcoin header information and stores it in a local DB.
 It maintains a connection to several electrum servers, and processes headers as they come in.

-Zeta starts from a checkpoint, which is hardcoded.
+Zeta starts from a checkpoint, which are hardcoded.
 It ranks blocks by accumulated work from that checkpoint.

+We will evetually support custom checkpoints

 ## Installation